-VET in Schools Students can be nominated by their training provider or their employer (if applicable).
+VET in Schools Students can be nominated by their training provider, school or their employer (if applicable).

 VET Trainer/Teacher nominees can be nominated by their students, colleagues, employer or other industry group.
-For 2017 the VET Trainer/Teacher Category is a direct state entry category (candidates will be shortlisted directly to the NSW state event).
+The VET Trainer/Teacher Category is a direct state entry category (candidates will be shortlisted directly to the NSW state event).

 Employers and Training Provider award category entries are to be completed by full-time employees (i.e. not a contractor) with the permission from your organisation’s chief executive officer or equivalent.